 worlds fairs have been both high-minded as well

 as commercial.
+It's about education, but also about having fun.
 They also allow people to explore the world

 outside of their everyday experience outside cultures,